dragthor/dragthor.github.com/_posts/2016-03-23-consultants-ate-my-unit-tests.markdown

 And now not one single new unit test (the old ones rendered meaningless).
 The code base is in an inconsistent state.
 Everyone is afraid to make a code change.
 I guess that's why I was called?
 And yes, I helped to resolve the bug but kindly and gracefully declined to regularly get directly involved again.
 I wonder how less expensive they are now?
 Surely the company is paying now.

-Disclaimer -  I am not anti-consultant.
+Disclaimer:  I am not anti-consultant.
 And I am not anti-overseas consultant.

 <span class="fi-page-edit size-21"></span> <a href="{{ site.post_source_root }}2016-03-23-consultants-ate-my-unit-tests.markdown" target="_blank">Contribute and Fork</a>